 - Support the physician/patient relationship

-- Utilize performance measures based on evidence-based clinical guidelines
+- Utilize quality and cost performance measures that are evidence-based

 - Involve practicing physicians in program design